rqbanerjee/paperless-sync/README.md

 # paperless-sync
-A script that helps selectively sync files into paperless' consume folder.
+A script that helps selectively sync files into [paperless](https://docs.paperless-ngx.com/)' consume folder.
+It finds files that have been modified since the last sync, so that it can avoid transferring duplicate files for paperless consumption.

 Written in Ruby